3D-Printed Molds vs. Aluminum Tooling

 3D printing builds parts in layers.
 Because of this, printed parts can exhibit a stair-step effect on any angled surface or wall.
 Printed molds are no different, and require machining or sanding to remove these small, jagged edges.
 Holes smaller than 0.039 in.
 (1mm) must be drilled, larger holes reamed or bored, and threaded features tapped or milled.
 All of these secondary operations eliminate much of the “print-to-press” speed advantage associated with printed molds.

-Size matters.
 Part volumes are limited to 10 cubic inches (164 cm3), roughly the size of a grapefruit.
-And although modern additive machines have impressive accuracy, they cannot compete with the machining centers and EDM equipment at Proto Labs, which routinely machine mold cavities to +/- 0.003 in.
+And although modern additive machines have impressive accuracy, they cannot compete with the machining centers and EDM equipment at Protolabs, which routinely machine mold cavities to +/- 0.003 in.
 (0.076mm) and part volumes up to approximately 59 cubic inches, about six times larger than parts made with 3D printing.

 The Heat Is On

 To make material flow properly, injection molding requires very high temperatures.
 Aluminum and steel molds are routinely subjected to temperatures 500°F (260°C) or greater, especially when processing high-temperature plastics such as PEEK and PEI (Ultem).
 Aluminum tools can easily produce many thousands of parts, and can also serve as bridge tooling until a production mold is available.
-Molds produced with SL and similar 3D printing technologies use either photoreactive or thermoset resin, which is cured by ultraviolet or laser light respectively.
+Molds produced with stereolithography and similar 3D printing technologies use photoreactive resins, which are cured by ultraviolet light.
 These plastic molds, though relatively hard, break down fairly quickly when subjected to the demanding thermal cycles of injection molding.
 In fact, printed molds typically become ineffective within 100 shots of soft, hot plastic such as polyethylene or styrene, and may produce only a handful of parts from glass-filled polycarbonate and other tough thermoplastics.

 One of the biggest draws of a printed mold is its low cost.
 Aficionados point to production-grade machined tooling costing $20,000 or more, suggesting this as an apples-to-apples comparison with a $1,000 printed mold.
-It’s not a fair analogy though, at least not at Proto Labs.
+It’s not a fair analogy though, at least not here at Protolabs.
 Cost estimates for printed molds are frequently “material only” and do not include labor for assembly and fitting, ejector systems, and miscellaneous hardware.
-Aluminum molds at Proto Labs start around $1,500 and are ready to go.
+Our aluminum molds start at around $1,500 and are ready to go.
 Need more parts?
-With 3D-printed molds, you’ll need to print, machine assemble and test a new mold every 50 to 100 shots.
+With 3D-printed molds, you’ll need to print, machine assemble, and test a new mold every 50 to 100 shots.
 Aluminum tooling has no such constraints, and often see service well past 10,000 shots, regardless of the plastic being used.
+Additionally, if you choose our on-demand manufacturing option for injection molding, mold life is unlimited, molds can be stored with us for three years of inactivity, and we offer single and multi-cavity mold options (see photo above).

 A Time and a Place